Virtual world: Research

 While greatly facilitating ease of interaction across time and geographic boundaries, the virtual world presents an unreal environment with instant connection and gratification.
-Online encounters are employed as seemingly fulfilling alternatives to “live person” relationships (Toronto, 2009).
+Online encounters are employed as seemingly fulfilling alternatives to "live person" relationships (Toronto, 2009).
 When one is ashamed, insecure, lost or just looking for something different and stimulating to engage in, virtual worlds are the perfect environment for its users.
 A person has unlimited access to an infinite array of opportunities to fulfill every fantasy, grant every wish, or satisfy every desire.
 He or she can face any fear or conquer any enemy, all at the click of a mouse (Toronto, 2009).
 Ultimately, virtual worlds are the place to go when real life becomes overbearing or boring.
-While in real life individuals hesitate to communicate their true opinions, it is easier to do so online because they don't ever have to meet the people they are talking with (Toronto, 2009).
+While in real life individuals hesitate to communicate their true opinions, it is easier to do so online because they do not ever have to meet the people they are talking with (Toronto, 2009).
 Thus, virtual worlds are basically a psychological escape.

 Another area of research related to virtual worlds is the field of navigation.
 Specifically, this research investigates whether or not virtual environments are adequate learning tools in regards to real-world navigation.
 Psychologists at Saint Michael's College found that video game experience corresponded with ability to navigate virtual environments and complete objectives; however, that experience did not correlate with an increased ability to navigate real, physical environments.
 An extensive study at the University of Washington conducted multiple experiments involving virtual navigation.
 One experiment had two groups of subjects, the first of which examined maps of a virtual environment, and the second of which navigated the virtual environment.
 The groups of subjects then completed an objective in the virtual environment.
-There was little difference between the two groups’ performances, and what difference there was, it was in favor of the map-users.
+There was little difference between the two groups' performances, and what difference there was, it was in favor of the map-users.
 The test subjects, though, were generally unfamiliar with the virtual world interface, likely leading to some impaired navigation, and thus bias in the yielded analysis of the experiments.
 The study concluded that the interface objects made natural navigation movements impossible, and perhaps less intrusive controls for the virtual environment would reduce the effect of the impairment.